Brandeis Study Abroad Account

 Want to learn more about studying abroad with a major or minor in Politics?
 Contact a Study Abroad Ambassador for more advice.

 There are many wonderful options all over the world for Politics Majors and Minors to study abroad.
-Including a study abroad experience in you Politics studies can assist in gaining cross-cultural perspectives and lead to advanced research.
+Including a study abroad experience in Politics studies can assist in gaining cross-cultural perspectives and lead to advanced research.
 This page contains information that will assist Politics Majors and Minors in determining how to integrate study abroad into their Brandeis careers.

 For an overview of the Politics Department undergraduate programs, please visit their website.